MicrosoftDocs/azure-docs/articles/ai-services/openai/references/latest-preview/elasticsearch.md

 ## Encoded API key authentication options

-The authentication options for Azure OpenAI On Your Data when using an Elasticsearch encoded API key.
+The authentication options for Azure OpenAI on your data when using an Elasticsearch encoded API key.

 |Name | Type | Required | Description |
 |--- | --- | --- | --- |